storybookjs/react-native/README.md

 export {default} from './.storybook'
 ```

+You should also follow the steps [here](https://github.com/storybookjs/react-native/blob/next/MIGRATION.md#update-your-metro-config) to adjust your metro config.

 If you want to be able to swap easily between storybook and your app, have a look at this [blog post](https://dev.to/dannyhw/how-to-swap-between-react-native-storybook-and-your-app-p3o)

 If you want to add everything yourself check out the the manual guide [here](MANUAL_SETUP.md).